Aviosys IP Power Switch 9258SP with Ping Ethernet Remote Power Switch with 4 Ports

 You can set the schedule for a once a day action and repeat that every day, Monday to Friday and separately Saturday and Sunday.
 You can also set a delay on an action, so that On or Off won't take effect until a time has elapsed.
 In addition you can ...

-Yes.
-The Aviosys IP Power 9258S and 9258SP models both have a RS232 interface that can be used to control the unit.
+No. The Aviosys IP Power 9258S and 9258SP models both have a RS232 interface but it is used only to log information.

 The timer schedule limits the number of times you can switch each port on and off to once per day.